jacance/pandas-challenge/README.md

 Observable trends

 - Players are predominantly male and make up 84.03% of the total player base.
-- Players who choose not to disclose their gender tend to spend more than Males and Females.
-The average purchase price by these players is $4.56.
+- With an average item purchase price of $4.56, players who choose not to disclose their gender tend to spend more than Males and Females.
 - Nearly half of all players (44.79%) are between the ages of 20-24.
-The average purchase price by these players is $4.32.
+The average purchase price of items by these players is $4.32.